-Discover the full breadth of professional dance through Dance/Performance at RWU, where you’ll study technique and theory, collaborate with composers and work internationally during our semester-long Dancing in London Program.
-Our faculty -- all working professionals in the field -- give individual attention and guidance to broaden your career options beyond performance and choreography with additional coursework in fields such as education, therapy and management.
+Discover the full breadth of professional dance through Dance/Performance at RWU, where you’ll study technique and theory, collaborate with choreographers and work internationally during our semester-long Dancing in London Program.
+Our faculty -- all working professionals in the field -- give individual attention and guidance to broaden your career options beyond performance and choreography with additional coursework in fields such as education, therapy, management, media studies, and more!

 This major is coordinated by the Dance/Performance program.